Non-equilibrium ionisation and radiative transport in an evolving supernova remnant: Observables

 We also compare our results with steady state shock calculations.
 We use the steady state, plane-parallel shock models presented in \cite{Gnat2009} that contain self-consistent radiation field but re-run their models for lower velocities ($\sim 40-150\: \kmps$) where the SN remnant spends most of its lifetime.
 The resulting comparison is shown in Figure \ref{fig:all-colden}.
 The coloured points show the column densities estimated from the models of \cite{Gnat2009} at `given shock velocities' but converted to `given times' by using the time-velocity curve of the simulated SN shock.
 Clearly, the shock velocities used for steady state shock calculations are only achieved for a very short duration of time in a realistic SN shock and, therefore, it does not get enough time to set up a structure similar to a steady state structure which makes the comparison a bit unfair.
 However, since many of the SN studies consider such steady state models (SSMs) to infer either the velocity or the metallicity of the ISM \citep[for example][]{Dopita1980} it is worthwhile to compare these two cases.

-Fig \ref{fig:all-colden} shows that the SSM column density estimates for the lower ions like \ion{N}{ii}, \ion{O}{ii}, \ion{O}{iii} etc can be off by almost an order of magnitude at $t\lesssim 130$ kyr ($v_s \gtrsim 70\: \kmps$) in the presence of a recombining precursor.
+Fig \ref{fig:all-colden} shows that the SSM column density estimates for the lower ions like \nii, \oii, \oiii etc can be off by almost an order of magnitude at $t\lesssim 130$ kyr ($v_s \gtrsim 70\: \kmps$) in the presence of a recombining precursor.
 At later times, this discrepancy comes down to only a factor of $\sim 5$.
-The discrepancy is even higher for intermediate and higher ions like \ion{N}{iii}, \ion{N}{v}, \ion{O}{vi} where the simulated results are almost 2 orders magnitude higher than the expected values from SSMs.
+The discrepancy is even higher for intermediate and higher ions like \niii, \nv, \ovi where the simulated results are almost 2 orders magnitude higher than the expected values from SSMs.
 Such a severe underestimation of these ions in SSMs is simply due to the fact that the SSMs do not have a hot/warm bubble where most of these ions are produced.
 A slightly better agreement for the lower ions is expected since the SSMs are roughly able to capture the evolution of density, temperature and ion fractions just behind the shock where a good fraction of these ions are produced.
 We conclude from this part that \textit{the column densities obtained for a SN remnant using steady state models do not represent the observable column densities}.